 “If I hear the words pre-launch and significant potential in a pitch again I’m going to throw myself off a cliff,” in the words of a formidable Venture Capitalist I know.
 Chatting with Venture capitalists you begin to hear horror stories of new how entrepreneurs pitch and act around them.
 This post focuses on some of the things you should avoid when engaging investors, most of this is common sense but it’s surprising how much people forget when they see money.

 Pitch later, talk first

-For some reason, a large proportion of the entrepreneurs I’ve met completely change their persona and behavior around investors.
+For some reason, a large proportion of the entrepreneurs I’ve met completely change their persona and behaviour around investors.
 It’s like a switch instantly goes off into drone mode, then every line out of said entrepreneur’s mouth is a pitch.
 Put simply people are people, you need to find common ground, not assault someone with your brilliant idea to save the world, have a conversation, learn about said investor and then maybe ask if they’d like to hear your premise or even wait until they bring it up because more often than not they will.
-This will make you stand out from the crowd and you’ll have begun forming a meaningful relationship.
+This will make you stand out from the crowd, and you’ll have begun forming a meaningful relationship.
 (There’s a reason investors hide their badges at events such as Web Summit now, be different!)

-Again another key problem is entrepreneurs generally don’t ask investors questions.
+Again another fundamental problem is entrepreneurs generally don’t ask investors questions.
 If you’re blindly pursuing some firm or rep of said investment firm, ask them about how they invest, what they invest in and why.
 Generally said, intelligent people will make sure their investors are just as much a fit for them as the other round and investors notice this, again it’s better to be courted than courting.

 Desperation doesn’t work in dating